smlxl/evm.codes/README.md

 Install the dependencies:

-    yarn install
+    pnpm install

-Start up the app and see it running at http://localhost:3000
+Start up the app and see it running at <http://localhost:3000>

-    yarn dev
+    pnpm dev

 ## 🚀 Deploying